Broderick Crawford: 1970s

-Personal life
+Personal life and death

 Throughout his adult life, Crawford was prone to bouts of heavy drinking, and was known for eating large meals.
 These habits contributed to a serious weight gain for Crawford during the 1950s.

 Crawford's drinking increased during the filming of Highway Patrol, eventually resulting in several arrests and stops for driving under the influence of alcohol (DUI), which eventually gained him a suspended driving license.
 Eventually the drinking strained the show's relationship with the CHP as well as Crawford's relationship with ZIV.

 Fellow actor Stuart Whitman became a close friend of Crawford.
-In an interview Whitman said they both clicked upon meeting when cast in an episode of Highway Patrol.
-According to Whitman, who was going through hard financial times, they became fast friends.
-Crawford would ask Whitman to play his character whenever he was low on cash, so that Whitman would do the dialogue while he was drinking.
-Whitman said that later down the line he helped to cast Crawford in The Decks Ran Red (1958).
+In an interview Whitman said they both clicked upon meeting when he was first cast in an episode of Highway Patrol.
+Whitman indicates that when he was low on cash, he'd ask Crawford to bring his character (Sgt.
+Walters) back to the show, something Crawford was more than happy to do, in part because Whitman could be trusted with dialogue-heavy scenes, allowing Crawford more time for drinking.
+Whitman said he returned the favor by helping Crawford get cast in The Decks Ran Red (1958).
 Whitman promised the production that Crawford would stay sober throughout the shoot, and he did.

-Crawford was married three times; he died in 1986 at the age of 74.
+Crawford was married three times; he died in 1986 at the age of 74, after a series of strokes.

 Legacy

 Crawford has two stars on the Hollywood Walk of Fame, one for motion pictures at 6901 Hollywood Boulevard and another for television at 6734 Hollywood Boulevard.

-His popularity on "Highway Patrol" also led to him being memorialized in the poker game of Texas Hold 'em, in that a starting hand of a 10-4 (a common police radio code) is nicknamed a "Broderick Crawford".
+His popularity on Highway Patrol also led to him being memorialized in the poker game of Texas Hold 'em, in that a starting hand of a 10-4 (a common police radio code) is nicknamed a "Broderick Crawford".

+In season 14/episode 80 of Family Feud, Steve Harvey disclosed that his real name is Broderick Steven Harvey, and he was named after Broderick Crawford.